 Your man cave is one of your favorite places to hang out with your buddies, practice your hobbies, or just chill out away from family hustle and bustle.
 You’ll miss it when you move to a new home, but that’s just what you’re about to do.
 Of course, earmarking a space for your private sanctum is on your mind even if it isn’t on anyone else’s.

 Before you head out to look at Utah real estate, have a family meeting in which everyone contributes to a list of things they’d like to see in a new house and agree on how important each one would be in the final choice.
 Make sure your man cave is on that list!
 Now, print out a checklist that you and your spouse can use to evaluate homes based on the attributes you’ve agreed on.

 The Best Location for Your Man Cave

 Ideally, you want your man cave out of the way so that your family won’t complain when you and your friends get a bit noisy.
 That makes outbuildings a great choice – provided they’re big enough.
-If there’s extra garage space, it might do, but an outside flatelt would be first prize since you’ll even have kitchen and bathroom facilities on hand.
+If there’s extra garage space for man crave, it might do, but an outside flatelt would be first prize since you’ll even have kitchen and bathroom facilities on hand.
 Attics and basements are also popular choices and failing that, a room at the far end of the house could serve your purpose.

 Part of the joy of having a man cave is having a place for the “treasures” you like to collect but that seem like nothing less than junk and clutter to other people in your household.
 And, since your taste in TV might not match your wife and kids’ choices, you should have enough space for a sofa and a TV.
 You’ll want a bar, too, even if all it consists of is a cupboard with a few drinking glasses and a small refrigerator.